Light Rail Fits In

 here are examples from Strasbourg (left) and Lyon (right).

-These two examples come from Bordeaux.
+These two examples come from the French city of Bordeaux.
 The upright plants seen in these images are vines.

-Sometimes people comment that overhead wire support poles can be visually intrusive.
+Sometimes people comment that overhead wiring and its support poles can be visually intrusive.

 A solution which is much favoured in many areas is to hang these wires from rosettes attached to buildings or street lighting poles, but for locations where this is not possible so another option would be to mask the poles by growing climbing evergreen plants over and trees around them.